djl997/blade-shortcuts/README.md

 ```

 ## Usage
-After installation all blade directives should be usable.
-Try running `php artisan view:clear` if the directives are not working properly or if they are not updating.
+After installation, all directives should be usable immediately.
+If you experience problems on first use or after updating the package, try running `php artisan view:clear`.

 ### App Name
 ```blade